-Jenny Hodbod is an Assistant Professor in the Department of Community Sustainability, where she researches and teaches the topic of resilient food systems - environmentally and economically sustainable food systems that can equitably feed a growing global population whilst adapting to security threats such as climate change, changing preferences and economic shocks.
-To integrate these components, she utilizes environmental social science and political ecology methods within a novel and integrative research design for investigating human-environment interactions - resilience assessment.
-Taking this perspective allows her to investigate impacts across multiple scales, to highlight all impacts - intended or not - for all actors.
-Jenny practices applied research in order to test and disseminate potential solutions in food systems.
-Her collaborators include members of key research and engagement organizations, academics from multiple disciplines and universities, local and national governments, NGOs, and smallholder and commercial producers.
+I joined the University of Leeds as a Lecturer of Environment and Development in the Sustainability Research Institute (SRI) in May 2022.
+My research explores the creation the resilient and equitable food systems - environmentally and economically sustainable food systems that can feed a growing global population and support their wellbeing whilst adapting to security threats such as climate change, changing preferences, and economic shocks.
+To integrate these components, I utilize environmental social science and political ecology methods within an integrative research design for investigating human-environment interactions - resilience assessment.
+Taking this perspective allows me to investigate impacts across multiple scales, to highlight all impacts - intended or not - for all actors.
+I use the theory of adaptive cycle and panarchy to explore longitudinal resilience dynamics, along with applied resilience practice to test and disseminate potential solutions in food systems.
+To support impact, I collaborate with members of key research and engagement organizations, academics from multiple disciplines and universities, local and national governments, non-profits, and smallholder and commercial producers.

 Key research Interests: Food systems, social-ecological systems, resilience, multifunctionality, food security, livelihoods, sustainable agriculture, agricultural transformation, land use change, adaptation to climate change, equity, biofuels, rangelands, urban agriculture, Ethi